AdrianVollmer/Congruence/README.md

 License
 -------

-GPL2.
-See LICENCE for more information.
+GPLv3.
+See LICENSE for more information.

 Author
 ------